SWPhantom/Rainus/devlog.md

 Analyzed the drip data and found that the drip rate slowed down throughout the night.
 The result data looks good!

 ![overnight test graph](images/overnightDripTestBreakdown.png?raw=true "Overnight Drip Test Results")

+2023-08-14
+1st Rainus v2.2 adventures:
+Had the same battery in it since 2023-07-12
+Currently at 4.07v
+Unfortunately...
+I'm not sure what the battery voltage was exactly when I started, but the other batteries, which had not been plugged in are all between
+3.96 to 4.14 (most between 4.01 and 4.08)
+That means that the battery, at worst, went down .7 more than the most charged battery.

+That SEEMS like good news!
+Not sure what the battery cutoff will be for the ESP32 board, but it will LIKELY last for more than 3 months, assuming a well-built battery.

+Over that time, we logged about 38000 entries (2.4MB)!

+Some days of operation, the Rainus withstood 16 to 47 degrees celcius and rain directly on the outside of the box and temp/humidity sensor!

+Still ticking.

+One thing to think about is the blackness of the box.
+If in direct sunlight, it may give weird temperature readings, as the temperature sensor is facing the top of the box, which probably heats up extra when in direct sunlight.
+Maybe Rainus boxes meant for outdoor use should have a foil tape taped under the rain sensor, so as not to heat up from direct sunlight.

+Also, waiting for 4 rain gauges to arrive at my house.

+My currect Rainus v2.2 status:
+1 Complete
+2 In Boxes, needing to get programmed
+17 Out of boxes, need to have their boxes drilled and sealed, need to get programmed, and may need to have their terminal wires put on backwards, so that the lid of the box has the sensor and terminals.

+Learnings/TODOs
+* Putting the terminals and sensor on the bottom side of the box, with wires routed under the circuit board looks nicer, but is a horrible pain to assemble.
+Pity to the ones that have to take the boards out to program them later...
+* Need to order 12 alligator clips to send away to Thailand.
+* I ran out of SD card readers!
+Surprising!
+But have the perfect amount for the 20 to be sent
+* Need to order more SD cards, likely...